Sodium hydroxide: Saponification

-Sodium hydroxide can be used for the base-driven hydrolysis of esters (as in saponification), amides and alkyl halides.
+Sodium hydroxide can be used for the base-driven hydrolysis of esters (also called saponification), amides and alkyl halides.
 However, the limited solubility of sodium hydroxide in organic solvents means that the more soluble potassium hydroxide (KOH) is often preferred.
 Touching a sodium hydroxide solution with bare hands, while not recommended, produces a slippery feeling.
 This happens because oils on the skin such as sebum are converted to soap.

 Despite solubility in propylene glycol it is unlikely to replace water in saponification due to propylene glycol's primary reaction with fat before reaction between sodium hydroxide and fat.

 Production

-Sodium hydroxide is industrially produced as a 50% solution by variations of the electrolytic chloralkali process.
-Chlorine gas is also produced in this process.
+Sodium hydroxide is industrially produced, first as a 32% solution, and then evaporated to a 50% solution by variations of the electrolytic chloralkali process.
+Chlorine gas is the main by-product from this process.
 Solid sodium hydroxide is obtained from this solution by the evaporation of water.
 Solid sodium hydroxide is most commonly sold as flakes, prills, and cast blocks.

-In 2004, world production was estimated at 60 million dry tonnes of sodium hydroxide, and demand was estimated at 51 million tonnes.
+In 2022, world production was estimated at 83 million dry tonnes of sodium hydroxide, and demand was estimated at 51 million tonnes.
 In 1998, total world production was around 45 million tonnes.
 North America and Asia each contributed around 14 million tonnes, while Europe produced around 10 million tonnes.
-In the United States, the major producer of sodium hydroxide is Olin, which has annual production around 5.7 million tonnes from sites at Freeport, Texas, and Plaquemine, Louisiana, St Gabriel, Louisiana, McIntosh, Alabama, Charleston, Tennessee, Niagara Falls, New York, and Becancour, Canada.
-Other major US producers include Oxychem, Westlake, Shintek and Formosa.
+In the United States, the major producer of sodium hydroxide is Olin, which has annual production around 5.7 million tonnes from sites at Freeport, Texas; Plaquemine, Louisiana; St. Gabriel, Louisiana; McIntosh, Alabama; Charleston, Tennessee; Niagara Falls, New York; and Bécancour, Canada.
+Other major US producers include Oxychem, Westlake, Shintech, and Formosa.
 All of these companies use the chloralkali process.

-Historically, sodium hydroxide was produced by treating sodium carbonate with calcium hydroxide in a metathesis reaction which takes advantage of the fact that sodium hydroxide is soluble, while calcium carbonate is not.
+Historically, sodium hydroxide was produced by treating sodium carbonate with calcium hydroxide (slaked lime) in a metathesis reaction which takes advantage of the fact that sodium hydroxide is soluble, while calcium carbonate is not.
 This process was called causticizing.

-This process was superseded by the Solvay process in the late 19th century, which was in turn supplanted by the Leblanc process and then chloralkali process which is in use today.
+The sodium carbonate for this reaction was produced by the Leblanc process in the early 19th century, or the Solvay process in the late 19th century.
+The conversion of sodium carbonate to sodium hydroxide was superseded entirely by the chloralkali process, which produces sodium hydroxide in a single process.

 Sodium hydroxide is also produced by combining pure sodium metal with water.
 The byproducts are hydrogen gas and heat, often resulting in a flame.

-This reaction is commonly used for demonstrating the reactivity of alkali metals in academic environments; however, it is not commercially viable, as the isolation of sodium metal is typically performed by reduction or electrolysis of sodium compounds including sodium hydroxide.
+This reaction is commonly used for demonstrating the reactivity of alkali metals in academic environments; however, it is not used commercially aside from a reaction within the mercury cell chloralkali process where sodium amalgam is reacted with water.